 The Openreach map of Fibre First exchanges provides indicative timescales in a programme of works in Northamptonshire extending to 2026.
-It is currently unclear how many premises in these areas will benefit and it is likely that more remote rural premises will not be served.
+It is currently unclear how many premises in these areas will benefit and it is possible that more remote rural premises may not be served.
 These premises are expected to be the focus for the government's Project Gigabit programme focused on helping the hardest to reach rural premises.
 It is early days for these Openreach plans and a lot of uncertainty about coverage.
-We will update you on plans as more information becomes available.

 The list of exchanges announced to date by Openreach include: